hsnavarro/icpc-notebook/README.md

-# How to use the pdf-generator
+# How to use the PDF generator

 ## Setup (Ubuntu-20.04)